 Example 1:

-You submit a bid transaction for UK gas at 9.1 p/therm, but do not use the price range function.
-By the time the transaction hist the EnronOnline system the price has changed to 9.2 p/therm.
+You submit a bid transaction, i.e. by clicking on a bid price to sell to Enron, for UK gas at 9.1 p/therm, but do not use the price range function.
+By the time the transaction hits the EnronOnline system the price has changed to 9.2 p/therm.
 The transaction will be successfully completed as the bid price has moved in your favour and is still within your price range,i.e. greater than or equal to 9.1 p/therm.

 Example 2:

-You now submit an offer transaction at the shown price of 9.3 p/therm.
+You now submit an offer transaction, i.e. by clicking on a offer price to but from Enron, at the shown price of 9.3 p/therm.
 By the time the transaction hits the EnronOnline system the price has changed to 9.2 p/therm The transaction will be successfully completed as the offer price has moved in your favour and is still within your price range of being less than or equal to 9.3 p/therm.
 If the price had moved to 9.31 p/therm the transaction would not have been successfully been completed.

 Amended Price Range (OPTIONAL ADVANCED FUNCTIONALITY)